 - Cleaning and disinfecting are different things.
 Sterilizing is something else as well.
-During the COVID-19 crisis, the goal is to disinfect the surfaces in the workplace that will be responsible for transmission, which means that we want to kill germs on any of the surfaces we touch. - · You must clean the surface before you disinfect it.
-Clean first, then disinfect. - Hospital grade bulk disinfectant solutions MUST stay on the surface wet for 10 minutes to kill viruses. - Consumer level products (prepackaged wipes and sprays) are generally no more powerful than hospital grade and must also follow the 10 minutes wet air-drying procedure, unless otherwise specified on the label.
-If it's not wet for 10 minutes (or four minutes in the case of some of the bleach-based wipes), you will need to use more of the product. - For any electronic device or control panel that needs to be disinfected, always spray the disinfectant onto a cloth and then wipe the device.
-Never spray liquids, including disinfectants, onto your electronics this will damage them. - Do not use your cleaning cloth for disinfecting - Do not use your disinfecting cloth on more than one area before retiring it. - Do not use the same solution all day.
+During the COVID-19 crisis, the goal is to disinfect the surfaces in the workplace that will be responsible for transmission, which means that we want to kill germs on any of the surfaces we touch. - Clean the surface first if the surface is soiled with oils or debris.
+A dirty surface cannot be disinfected.
+Use different cloths for cleaning and disinfecting. - Hospital grade bulk disinfectant solutions MUST stay on the surface wet for 10 minutes to kill viruses. - Consumer level products (prepackaged wipes and sprays) are generally no more powerful than hospital grade and must also follow the 10 minutes wet air-drying procedure, unless otherwise specified on the label.
+If it's not wet for 10 minutes (or four minutes in the case of some of the bleach-based wipes), you will need to use more of the product. - Wipe the device.
+Although we cannot spray directly; spray disinfectant on cloth and reapply to ensure the 10 minute contact time - Do not use your cleaning cloth for disinfecting. - · Do not use your disinfecting cloth on more than one area before retiring it. - Do not use the same solution all day.
 The active ingredient will lose its potency or evaporate and no longer be effective.
 Mix up no more than a half day supply when mixing your own. - Ideally, during the COVID-19 crisis manufacturers will re-tool to avoid workers sharing any tools or workstations.
 If this is unavoidable, then these should be disinfected between personnel using them.
 Mix bulk disinfectant solutions and disinfect each tool immediately after use so that it has time to air dry for 10 minutes before the next person uses it. - For single person workstations and tools, have each person disinfect their tools are area at the start and end of each shift.
 If no one else is in these areas, no transmission risk exists so keep the workstations to single persons as much as is possible. - For multi person workstations or areas, use tape, paint or other markings to separate the area and have people stay in, and disinfect, their own sections of the workstation or area.
 Provide a clear SOP on the steps each worker should take and the timing, with visuals where possible.
 The virus transmits in droplets and keeping your people as separate as possible is paramount.